islandproblem/islandproblem/essay.md

 AGI that has general intelligence — especially an understanding of scientific research — will be *especially good* at capturing **physical** resources, and by extension, any human-level resources built on top of them.

+But more importantly, in a competitive landscape of AGI versus AGI, each will be pushed to compete at the level of physical resources.
+This is because physical resources avoid the constraints of human-level resources.
+The first AGIs to use physical resources effectively will be able to dominate.

 ### Resources: Complexity Barriers

 The dominance of an AGI depends on its ability to capture resources.

 AGIs can also *lock in* that dominance by locking in their resources.

-They can use computational power and scientific understanding to trap critical resources within complex systems that both humans and less-optimal AGIs are unable to get through — resources like rare earth elements for electronics, and rare manufactured artifacts like GPUs.
+They can use computational power and scientific understanding to trap critical resources within complex systems that both humans and less-optimal AGIs are unable to get through.

+Therefore, the most valuable resources are **computational resources**.
+This includes rare manufactured artifacts — like GPUs.
+This also includes purely-physical resources — like energy reserves and the rare earth elements needed for electronics.

 This creates a feedback loop: